beshu-tech/readonlyrest-docs/elasticsearch.md

 * `acl` - the context of data collected in authentication and authorization rules of the current block:
     * `@{acl:user}` gets replaced with the username of the successfully authenticated user.
 Using this variable is allowed only in blocks where one of the rules is an authentication rule of course it must be a rule different from the one containing the given variable.
     * `@{acl:current_group}` is the group ID explicitly requested by the tenancy selector in ReadonlyREST Enterprise plugin when using multi-tenancy.
-    * `@{acl:available_groups}` gets replaced with available groups found in the authorization rule (because by default dynamic variables are resolved to a string, the variable resolved value will contain groups surrounded with double quotes and joined with a comma)
+    * `@{acl:available_groups}` gets replaced with available group IDs found in the authorization rule (because by default dynamic variables are resolved to a string, the variable resolved value will contain groups surrounded with double quotes and joined with a comma)
 * `header` - the context of ES HTTP request headers
     * `@{header:<header_name>}` gets replaced with the value of the HTTP header with name `<header_name>` included in the incoming request \(useful when reverse proxies handle authentication\)
 * `jwt` - the context of JWT header value